 Double-click to open the sample application,

 Click the Run button.
-This opens the Test/Debug perspective and starts the application.
+This opens the Test/Debug perspective and starts the module.

 In the Test/Debug Perspective, open the Output Streams view.
 Look for tuples emitted on the MarketDataStatus stream conveying the state of the connection to the AutobahnFX server and the initial subscriptions being processed.
 Look for tuples on the Quotes, TradableSpots, TradableForwards, and TradableSwaps indicating quotes available for trading.